Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Common Low-Level Features Dominate the Model Likelihood

 \section{Common Low-Level Features Dominate the Model Likelihood}

-{Low-level features and model bias. \textbf{A}: Distributions over local pixel value differences have overlapping high-density regions for Tiny, SVHN, CIFAR10 . \textbf{B}: Likelihoods extracted from the local pixel-difference distributions correlate with CIFAR10-Glow likelihoods. \textbf{C}: Likelihood correlations for different types of Glow networks trained on CIFAR10 with regular convolutional Glow networks trained on CIFAR10, SVHN and Tiny.
-Correlations are almost the same for convolutional Glow networks and local Glow networks trained on 8x8 patches.
-Correlations are smaller for fully-connected/dense Glow networks.} \end{minipage}
+The following hypotheses synthesized from the findings of prior work motivate our methods to detect if an image is from a different object recognition dataset: \begin{enumerate}[topsep=0pt,parsep=1pt,leftmargin=0.6cm] \item Distributions of low-level features form a domain prior valid for all natural images (see Fig. \ref{fig:low-level-features}A). \item These low-level features contribute the most to the overall likelihood assigned by a deep generative network to any image (see Fig. \ref{fig:low-level-features}B and C). \item How strongly which type of features contributes to the likelihood is influenced by the model bias (e.g., for convolutional networks, local features dominate) (see Fig. \ref{fig:low-level-features}C). \end{enumerate}

-The following hypotheses synthesized from the findings of prior work motivate our methods to detect if an image is from a different object recognition dataset: \begin{enumerate}[topsep=0pt,parsep=1pt,leftmargin=0.6cm] \item Distributions of low-level features form a domain prior valid for all natural images (see Fig. \ref{fig:low-level-features}A). \item These low-level features contribute the most to the overall likelihood assigned by a deep generative network to any image (see Fig. \ref{fig:low-level-features}B and C). \item How strongly which type of features contributes to the likelihood is influenced by the model bias (e.g., for convolutional networks, local features dominate) (see Fig. \ref{fig:low-level-features}C). \end{enumerate} We first define low-level features as features that can be extracted in few computational steps (mean over whole image, difference of pixel value to its neighbours etc.).
-As an example, we use the difference of a pixel value to the mean of its 9 neighbours (smoother images will produce smaller differences).
-The distribution over these per-pixel differences (see Fig. \ref{fig:low-level-features}A) have overlapping high-density regions for SVHN, CIFAR10 and 80 Million Tiny Images (Tiny), showing that these low-level features are not useful for anomaly detection.
+For the first hypothesis, we start from defining low-level features.
+They are features that can be extracted in few computational steps (these will be local features for convolutional models like Glow).
+As an example, we use the difference of a pixel value to the mean of its $3\times 3$ neighbouring pixels.
+As natural images are smooth, the distributions over such per-pixel difference of SVHN, CIFAR10 and 80 Million Tiny Image (Tiny) depicted in Fig. \ref{fig:low-level-features}A are all zero centered.
+Smoother images will produce smaller differences among neighbouring pixels, therefore the density of SVHN has the highest peak around zero.
+A significant overlapping high-density regions for SVHN, CIFAR10 and Tiny show that these low-level features are common to natural images, and thus not useful for anomaly detection.